KapiWilq/HitErrorMeter/README.md

 ## Roadmap to v1.0
 - [ ] Add support for mania converts
 - [ ] Add support for StreamCompanion ~~and gosumemory~~ actually no gosu support - that would be maintaining a third different version of the overlay with no real benefit, since gosu is probably abandoned by this point
+- [X] Add support for hiding the in-game hit error meter (100% background dim only for now)

 ## Support